adamflitney/test-feed-client/README.md

 # Test Feed Client
-A React web client with a single component for a notification feed created as part of a technical test.
+A React web client with a single component for a notification feed.

 Written in ReactJS with create-react-app CLI.
 The web client retrieves notification feed data from a NodeJS REST API and displays a summarised list of the data when the bell icon is clicked.